PyxisSociety/SANDAL2/README.md

 ## About the author

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I am a French student, studying computer science engineering at ISIMA, France.
-I made this wrapper because I found boresome to have to create a display function for each menu's page, but I ended up going a little further in it.
-I hope you will enjoy using it, if you have any comment or advice, do not feel shy and tell me (by posting an issue [here](https://github.com/Klevh/SANDAL2/issues/new)) !
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I hope you will enjoy using this tool, and if you have any comment or advice, do not feel shy and tell me (by posting an issue [here](https://github.com/Klevh/SANDAL2/issues/new)) !
 I will really appreciate it.

 ## Contributors

-Huge thanks to dabaldassi for the contribution he had for this project : biggest tester, user and promoter of SANDAL2.

 [dabaldassi](https://github.com/dabaldassi) : version 1.2.3